tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * Pandas was created by Wes McKinney to offer a flexible, high-performance for conducting quantitative analysis of financial data.
 Since 2008, Pandas has been used to manipulate, analyze, and visualize financial data.

+* If Python was compared to a garage, Pandas would be the sleek Tesla parked inside.
+The owner can choose to leverage the speed, power, and efficiency of their Tesla and take it for a spin, or the owner could walk to their destination.
+While walking would produce the same result as using the Tesla, it would require extra labor and take more time.
+This lesson will teach students how skillfully utilize the sleek Tesla sitting in their garage

 Transition to covering the advantages of Pandas.

 * Pandas provides many advantages over Excel due to its data structures and built-in functions for analysis.